CjDave/MatrixCalculator207/README.md

 The documentation for the adafruit library can be found here: http://adafruit.github.io/Adafruit-GFX-Library/html/class_adafruit___g_f_x___button.html#a932228d686e6dec88b8b99d03fdb59a7 <br>
 This write up is a good reference for the MCUFRIEND_kbv library:  https://electropeak.com/learn/absolute-beginners-guide-to-tft-lcd-displays-by-arduino/ <br>
+All code was writing by me except from the function Touch_getXY(void). this was gotten from the  MCUFRIEND_kbv library examples.
 ## Software (The code)
-<p> The code was divided into three parts The first part involves designing the interface, the second part is getting an input from the user and the last part is calculating the result and then displaying it back</p>
+<p> I divided the workload for the code into three parts The first part involves designing the interface, the second part is getting an input from the user and the last part is calculating the result and then displaying it back</p>
 <p> The original plan was to use a physical keypad to get the input but the wrong keypad was delivered </p>
-<p> Designing the interface involves some work arounds becaues the functions of the library used are reduced to only fdrawing buttons, shapes and lines.
+<p> Designing the interface involves some work arounds becaues the functions of the library used are reduced to only drawing buttons, shapes and lines.
 There are no text fields or inputs so I needed to create a work around for this </p>
 The project has four files/parts that are used for specific functions <br>

-* Igaveup (This was used for the design)<br>
+* main(This was used for the design)<br>
 * settings (This was used to define libraries used, macros, global variables and arrays,)<br>
 * Touchscreen (This was used to get were was clicked and the actions to be perfomed)<br>
 * logic (This was used to calculate the matrix functions)<br>